-- Add red cabbage and frozen split peas and fry for 5 minutes.
-Add garlic and turmeric and fry for another 1 minute.
+- Add garlic and turmeric and fry for another minute.

-- Add cooked rice, stir fry for 3 minutes.
+- Add cooked rice and frozen edamame, stir fry for 3 minutes.

-- Then add dried tomatoes, oregano and chopped basil.
+- Then add dried tomatoes, oregano, soy sauce, and chopped basil.

-- Season slightly with salt and pepper. (optional)
+- Season lightly with salt and pepper. (optional)